Dress slow: 17 steps to slow fashion that don’t cost a fortune

 We’re big fans of second-hand fashion, but it’s more challenging with shoes.
 Everyone’s feet are different, and everyone wears shoes differently.
 It’s also rare to find a pair of healthy barefoot shoes in a second-hand store.

 So, what can you do?
-Here are a couple of solutions:
+Here is the solution:

 • Only buy second-hand shoes from brands you know well, ideally with minor wear.